FEATURE: Finding The Path To Next-gen Chips

 Research into alternative approaches to transistor design and manufacturing is a robust activity at Leti, the imec group (Leuven, Belgium,) and multiple Fraunhofer institutes in Germany and elsewhere.
 One recent announcement from imec researchers involved gate-all-around nanowire field effect transistors (FETs) that they organized into a novel vertical configuration.
 This technology is considered a strong candidate to extend today’s CMOS scaling to its ultimate limit.
 With an excellent performance-to-area ratio, vertical nanowires seem particularly attractive for making highly dense static random access memory (SRAM) cells, imec notes.
 Moreover, when used to build those SRAM cells, vertical nanowire FETs may play a key role in hybrid scaling – an emerging approach that integrates multiple transistor architectures in one system-on-chip.

 Nanowire FETs can be implemented in a lateral or a vertical configuration.
-Devices configured laterally still utilize conventional 2D layouts, which means they will eventually hit physical limits that are similar to the roadblocks that FinFETs are already experiencing.
+Devices configured laterally still utilize conventional 2D layouts, which means they will eventually hit physical limits that are similar to the roadblocks that existing FinFETs are already experiencing.
 In the case of nanowires organized horizontally, the space available for gate and contact placement will become so small that the devices may no longer function effectively.
-Moreover, in the back-end-of-line, too many metal lines in increasingly narrow spaces will give rise to interconnect routing congestion and the possibility of current leakage.
-Imec researchers believes these issues present an opportunity for vertical GAA nanowire FETs.
+Moreover, in the back-end-of-line, too many metal lines in increasingly narrow spaces can give rise to interconnect routing congestion and the possibility of current leakage.
+Imec researchers believe these issues present an opportunity for vertical GAA nanowire FETs.
 With these devices, designs can move from 2D to 3D layouts, wherein the gate length is defined vertically.
 Such a disruptive innovation requires early process-design co-optimization, but it also means that the gate length can be more relaxed without consuming a larger area on the wafer.
 It also allows some relaxation in the nanowire diameter while preserving control over the short channel effects.